FaabLondon/WDI_LDN_PROJECT4/readme.md

 ###### Cart/shopping bag content
 * The user can click on the cart icon and gain access to its content.
-It describes the item in the cart, quantities, price of rental per day and in total as well as mode of delivery.
-The user can then go back to shopping on checkout his/her cart.
+It describes the item in the cart, quantities, price of rental per day and in total as well as delivery options.
+The user can then go back to shopping or checkout his/her cart.

 <p align="center"><img src="https://i.imgur.com/YNJIqI0.png" width="700"></p>

 ###### 3-step check-out form
-* The user can finally checkout his cart by entering the delivery/billing address, his/her card details and check/modify the content of his/her cart one last time.
+* The user can checkout his/her cart by entering the delivery/billing address, his/her card details and check/modify the content of his/her cart one last time.
 The payment is processed on click of the button.
 The stripe API processes the payment (in test mode so with a fake payment card ;).

 <p align="center"><img src="https://i.imgur.com/Gva3EJV.png" width="700"></p>

 ###### Order confirmation page
-* The user is then redirected to the order confirmation page and is given a order confirmation number.
-The Stripe API can send a confirmation email to the user however, not in test mode, only in development mode.
+* The user is then redirected to the order confirmation page and is given an order confirmation number.
+The Stripe API can send a confirmation email to the user in development mode only, not in test mode.

 <p align="center"><img src="https://i.imgur.com/ZuUn1Kx.png" width="700"></p>

 ###### Order history
-* If needed, the user can check his/her order history by cliking on the right hand-side menu in the navbar.
+* If needed, the user can check his/her order history by clicking on the right hand-side menu in the Navbar.
 It shows a summary of all orders and an order summary for each one of them on click.

 <p align="center"><img src="https://i.imgur.com/SVSPs4A.png" width="700"></p>